-As a result of the outturn, General Fund unallocated Balances stand at £2.674M as at 31 March 2012, which is well in excess of the minimum £1M level.
+As a result of the outturn, General Fund unallocated Balances stand at £3.182M as at 31 March 2013, which is well in excess of the minimum £1M level.
 This is before consideration of any requests by services to carry forward underspends; if any are approved this will effectively reduce available amounts.
-Also it should be noted that contributions totalling £325K and £418K are already budgeted to be taken from Balances during 2012/13, to increase the Invest to Save reserve and support the revenue budget respectively.
-Effectively this means that almost £931K of available Balances are currently unallocated.
+Also, it should be noted that a further contribution of £367K is already budgeted to be added to Balances during 2013/14.
+The use of Balances to generate savings in future years will be an important element in addressing the Council's financial challenges and establishing a sustainable budget.